 Will be responsible for all of the activities performed in this project including a work plan, account keeping, personnel management, etc.

-Key workers who must be in Israel and speak fluent Hebrew.
+Key workers who must be in Israel and speak fluent Hebrew (Local Israeli Professional team)

-It is clarified that the key workers in this category can be manufacturer employees or subcontractor employees, if the bid meets the requirements set forth in Section Error!
-Reference source not found.
-Error!
-Reference source not found..
+It is clarified that the key workers in this category can be manufacturer employees or subcontractor employees, if the bid meets the requirements set forth in Sections 4.2 and 5.6..

-The activity coordinator in Israel
+The activity coordinator/ Project manager in Israel

 Has experience in the last five years in managing at least two software projects that included installation, deployment and adjustment of a software product.